LPDI-EPFL/masif/source/README.md

 Navigating this code:

-Quick jump: if you are looking for the actual neural network code it is all under 'masif_modules/'
+Quick jump: if you are looking for the MaSIF geometric deep learning neural network code it is all under 'masif_modules/'

 + *core/*: Simple function to initialize matlab (to be removed in the future)